debiai/DebiAI/README.md

 ## Data

-DebiAI is designed to be used for any kind projects and data, it is particularly useful for projects that involve many contextual data.
+DebiAI is designed to be used for any kind of projects and data, it is particularly useful for projects that involve many contextual data.

 DebiAI provide two main ways to import your data:

 - A [DebiAI Python module](https://debiai.irt-systemx.fr/dataInsertion/pythonModule/) is provided to insert, directly from your Python workflow, the data and model results that you want to study.
 - You can also create a [Data Provider](https://debiai.irt-systemx.fr/dataInsertion/dataProviders/), a Web API that will allow DebiAI to reach your data and model results from any programming language and any data sources without duplication.
-  Check out the [DebiAI Data Provider NodeJs template](https://github.com/debiai/data-provider-nodejs-template) for an example of a Data Provider.
+  Check out the [DebiAI Data Provider Node.js template](https://github.com/debiai/data-provider-nodejs-template) for an example of a Data Provider.

 ## Installation

-DebiAI is available as a Docker image.
+DebiAI is available with pip or as a Docker image.
 To install it, you can follow the [installation guide](https://debiai.irt-systemx.fr/introduction/gettingStarted/installation).

 ## Use cases